nilsrennebarth/debrep/debrep.man.rst

 Add packages
 ------------
 Packages are added with the *add* subcommand.
 It is followed by one or more files that must be debian packages.
-Between these, assignments of the form

-  R=`release`

-and

-  S=`component`

-can be added and will set the target release or target component respectively for all packages that follow.
 Adding a package which is already present in the archive (determined by its SHA256 checksum) will not copy the file but simply create another reference to it.
-Adding a package to a release that already contains a package of the same name will replace the previous package.
+Adding a package to a release that already contains a package of the same name and architecture will replace the previous package.
+In that case, the component of the package will be the new one if they differ.

 Delete packages
 ---------------